cgwhouse/widen-nix/README.md

    Plaintext for `ssh-matchblocks.age` is an OpenSSH config snippet (`Host` / `HostName` / `User` / `IdentityFile` blocks).

-4. Sanity-check that the host can decrypt before rebuilding:
+5. Sanity-check that the host can decrypt before rebuilding:

    ```sh
    sudo nix shell nixpkgs#age -c age -d -i /etc/ssh/ssh_host_ed25519_key secrets/ssh-matchblocks.age
    ```

    Should print the plaintext.
-If it errors with "no identity matched any of the recipients", the recipient in `secrets.nix` doesn't match the current host key — re-copy the pubkey and re-encrypt.
+If it errors with "no identity matched any of the recipients", the host pubkey in `secrets.nix` doesn't match the current host key — re-copy and re-encrypt.

 After committing the `.age` file and rebuilding, `/run/agenix/ssh-matchblocks` is populated on every boot and pulled into `~/.ssh/config` via `Include`.

-### 3. Drop in a profile picture (optional)

-Place a square PNG at `home/cristian/assets/profile.png` and rebuild. `~/.face` gets symlinked automatically; SDDM and KDE will pick it up.

-## TODO

-- Finish VS Code config
-- Get a sense of dev environment / working with a repo
-- Steam, Discord, Spotify
-- virt-manager
-- browser config
-- hardware acceleration
-- DRM on Chromium
+Day-to-day, `agenix -e <file>` works as cristian without sudo.

+When you add another host: capture its host SSH pubkey and its editor's personal SSH pubkey, add both as recipients to whichever secrets that host should be able to use, then `agenix -r` to rekey.